LMSinjorgo/SOS-SDP_MAXSAT/README.md

 MATLAB implementation of the Peaceman-Rachford splitting method (PRSM) for computing bounds for the maximum-satisfiability problem (MAX-SAT).

 Includes functions for parsing MAX-SAT instances, as given by CNF files, into the format required by the PRSM.
-More details and numerical results are available in the paper.
+More details and numerical results are presented in the paper, available [here](https://arxiv.org/abs/2302.06931).

 Also includes the MATLAB implementation of the LOBPCG algorithm (``lobpcg.m``), as taken from <https://github.com/lobpcg/blopex>.